Bible translation is an incredible ministry, essential to the purposes of God and for His church as it expands to the ends of the earth.

 The Tok Pisin Bible of Papua New Guinea and others in that region of the world have the equivalent of “wine mixed with medicine.”

 In the recently published Chadian Arabic Bible, the phrase is translated as “wine mixed with myrrh to relieve his pain.”
-Even though Chadian Arabic has a word for myrrh, the translators wanted to make the use of myrrh explicit.
+Note how the translators make a possible use of myrrh explicit by adding “to relieve his pain.”

 4. Implicit information should be in the text of Scripture.